If you're a smartphone user, you're probably wondering: how much data do you need?

 Those who send extravagant amounts of emails, like business owners, are far more likely to exceed a small amount of data.

-Pro Tip for Reducing Data: If you're looking to save data while checking your email, you can disable the automatic arrival of new email with the email's auto-sync function.
+Pro Tip: If you're looking to save data while checking your email, you can disable the automatic arrival of new email with the email's auto-sync function.

 Social media is one of the most popular methods of using data.
 Social media consists of many different platforms, such as Facebook, Instagram, Twitter, and Pinterest.
-What makes accessing these platforms more convenient is the fact that you can download applications on your phone, providing you with easier, anytime access.
+What makes accessing these platforms more convenient is the fact that you can download applications on your phone, for example the Facebook app, providing you with easier, anytime access.

 |Time Spent Daily||Time Spent Monthly||Suggested Data Usage|